Donovan Patton: Blue's Clues

 Patton's "big break" came in the autumn of 2000 when he was cast to replace Steve Burns as Joe, the second host of the Nickelodeon children's television program Blue's Clues.
 At the time, Patton worked as a waiter and a part-time actor in Williamsburg, Brooklyn, New York.
 He was originally set up for a part in Blair Witch Project 2 at the time, but he considered the role as Joe "a happy accident".
 Patton became a "household name" and has been called "an unqualified star to the 5-and-under set and their parents".
 He was subjected to "the same kind of scrutiny" as Burns, who was involved in Patton's selection and helped train him, to earn the role.
 Patton was selected out of 1,500 auditions.
 He had never seen the show before his audition, but like Burns was the favorite with preschool test audiences.
 He said, "I am convinced that I got that part because of a Christopher Walken impression I sometimes do.
 There's a tape out there, somewhere, with both Steve Burns and myself doing a Blue's Clues scene both as Christopher Walken, which we did at the screen test.
 I haven't seen the tape, but I know somewhere it still exists".
-Beginning in September 2000, Burns trained Patton to take over the host spot and advised him not to "think of [the show] as children's TV", but rather as "acting and telling the truth".
+Burns trained Patton to take over the host spot and advised him not to "think of [the show] as children's TV", but rather as "acting and telling the truth".
 Burns left the show in January 2001, with the transition episodes airing in April 2002.